Friday, February 19

-Xavier Debrun, Member of the European Fiscal Board and economic advisor at the National Bank of Belgium
+Mr. Xavier Debrun, Member of the European Fiscal Board and Economic Advisor at the National Bank of Belgium

-Mateusz Szczurek, Associate Director EBRD; adjunct professor at the Warsaw University; member of the European Fiscal Board; and former Minister of Finance of the Republic of Poland
+Mr. Mateusz Szczurek, Associate Director EBRD; Adjunct Professor at the Warsaw University; Member of the European Fiscal Board; and former Minister of Finance of the Republic of Poland

+On February 19, the JVI hosted a very well attended webinar on the state and future of fiscal rules.
 The ongoing COVID-19 pandemic puts rules-based fiscal frameworks to the test.
-By activating the escape clauses, and engaging in unprecedented fiscal support measures geared at protecting lives and livelihoods, governments rose to the immediate challenge.
-However, the longer the crisis lasts, the more fiscal sustainability concerns in some countries could affect recovery prospects.
+By activating escape clauses and engaging in unprecedented fiscal support measures geared at protecting lives and livelihoods, governments rose to the immediate challenges of the crisis.
+However, the longer the crisis lasts, the more fiscal sustainability concerns could affect recovery prospects in some countries.

 Against this backdrop, the webinar discussed the impact of the COVID-19 pandemic on sound fiscal institutions.
 To what extent did the fiscal responses to the pandemic adopted by governments preserve or threaten the credibility of their fiscal frameworks?
 How should governments balance limited fiscal space and growth-friendly fiscal measures?
 How can long-term fiscal discipline be ensured?
 How should the EU fiscal governance framework be reformed?
 Are fiscal standards rather than fiscal rules the way forward?
 And what do political economy considerations tell us about the prospects of a meaningful reform?